the-engine-room/library/_posts/2015-12-07-microtasking.md

 ### Researchers
 __Milena Marin__ is the Senior Innovations Campaigner at Amnesty International and project manager of Alt Click.
 Get in touch to know more about Amnesty's efforts to use microtasking [@milena_iul](https://twitter.com/milena_iul).

+__Tom Walker__ is a Research Lead at the engine room.
+He works on projects that investigate and document topics that are useful for activists and organizations using data and technology in their work. [@thomwithoutanh](https://twitter.com/thomwithoutanh)